AceGRPO: Adaptive Curriculum Enhanced Group Relative Policy Optimization for Autonomous Machine Learning Engineering: AceGRPO

 While MLE interactions naturally unfold as long trajectories, optimizing them via full-trajectory RL is intractable due to high feedback latency and prohibitive execution costs.
 AceGRPO operationalizes the step-wise objective in \Cref{eq:objective} by maintaining an \textbf{evolving data buffer} $\mathcal{B}_t$.
 This buffer serves as a dynamic context pool, allowing the agent to continuously repurpose expensive execution traces into distinct, replayable optimization steps.
 In practice, the outer-loop sampling distribution $\mathcal{Q}_t$ is defined directly over this buffer, i.e., $\mathrm{supp}(\mathcal{Q}_t) \subseteq \mathcal{B}_t$.

 \textbf{Buffer content.} Each item in $\mathcal{B}_t$ represents an intermediate state $x = (I, c, h)$, fully encapsulating the problem description, current code snapshot, and execution history.
 To facilitate adaptive sampling, we augment each state with lightweight metadata: (i) a \emph{task type} $\kappa(x) \in \{\textsc{Draft}, \textsc{Debug}, \textsc{Improve}\}$, and (ii) a \emph{learnability potential} $\mathcal{P}(x)$ (detailed in \Cref{sec:sampling}).
+Here, \textsc{Draft} denotes solving from the task description, \textsc{Debug} denotes repairing an invalid execution using error feedback, and \textsc{Improve} denotes refining a valid solution using its previous score as a baseline.
 The $\mathcal{P}(x)$ is initialized to a default value $\mathcal{P}_{\text{init}}$ upon insertion and it is updated only when $x$ is sampled from the buffer and used as the initial state of a new rollout.
 In this case, $\mathcal{P}(x)$ is updated using the reward produced by the most recent rollout.

 \textbf{Streaming expansion.} At training step $t$, we sample a batch of starting states $x \sim \mathcal{Q}_t(\mathcal{B}_t)$ and generate a group of $G$ candidate actions $\{y_i\}_{i=1}^G \sim \pi_\theta(\cdot \mid x)$.
 Executing each $y_i$ yields feedback $f_i$ (e.g., error logs or leaderboards) and a raw execution score $s_i$.
 Crucially, strictly following the transition operator defined in \Cref{sec:problem}, each execution spawns a new derivative state $x'_i = \Phi(x, y_i, f_i)$, which is immediately appended to $\mathcal{B}_t$.
 The task type $\kappa(x'_i)$ is assigned logically based on the outcome: failed runs generate \textsc{Debug} states enriched with tracebacks, while successful runs produce \textsc{Improve} states containing the new score as a baseline.